jdferreira/data-processing-book/index.md

     f.close()
 ```

-6. Run the code and take notice of the output that was created (the `sequences.csv` file).
+6. Run the code and take notice of the file that was created (`sequences.csv`).
 Does it correspond to what you were expecting to see?

 7. Make sure you keep a copy of the `sequences.csv` file to yourself, so that you can use it in the next modules.
 For example, send it to you by email or upload it to Dropbox.